mdulin2/security-blog-updates/README.md

 Set up the cronjob...By default, it sends an email once per day:
 --cron hour                                                   ** -cron will also work

 ```

+## Future
+I plan on adding a Twitter follower functionality to this.
+However, it is quite complicated for someone to use the Twitter API as a user.
+So, I am trying to find a way around this!

 ## Issues
 * I personally run this on an AWS instance.
 Which, seemed like a great idea, but because of the IP being an AWS ec2 instance, this did not work out wel.
 Gmail and Outlook blocks all IPs from ec2 instances, because of how much spam it tends to be.
 I am using my school email, which for some reason bypasses this restriction.